Improvements to Fuel Transfer Operations

 Scratches to the canister?

 The potential for wear marks on the canisters during fuel transfer operations has been extensively examined by Holtec and SCE, with third-party review.
 Testing and analysis has demonstrated that any incidental contact that may occur during the process does not adversely impact the design or performance of the canisters.
-Importantly, as part of commitments SCE has made to state agencies, the canisters will be inspected again in the near future.
+Importantly, as part of commitments SCE has made to state agencies, an Inspection and Maintenance Program has been approved for the canisters.
 Learn more here.

 If the canister had dropped?

 In the unlikely event that the canister dropped, the canister and the fuel inside the canister would have sustained some damage.
 However, the canister’s integrity would not be compromised and the canister would have continued to perform all of its design and license functions (confinement, heat transfer, criticality control, and shielding).
 There would not have been a release of radioactive material and there would be no risk of public exposure.
 The NRC confirmed this analysis in its supplemental inspection report (pp. 30-31).
 Read the non-proprietary analysis here.